JeremyBYU/UnrealRooftopLanding/README.md

 Note that (2) doesn't overwrite the file, but will append to it (`-ao` flag).

+We are also adding these new ones as well.
+These are samped as a circle overhead of the roftoop, with the camera pointing down.
+10 meters and 15 meters above:

+1. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_train.npy -ho 1000 -ri -500 -sc circle -yd 45`
+2. `poi generate -m assets/maps/point_cloud_map.geojson -o assets/collectionpoints/collection_points_cv_train.npy -ho 1500 -ri -500 -sc circle -yd 45 -ao`

 #### Computer Vision Testing Collection Points

 ~2000 images for RandomWorldSeed3 and RandomManhattanDistribution each.
 Pitch range is offset by 5.
 Basically not only is the data different but it captured at different angles.
 Probably overkill but still.